Toyman: Winslow Schott

-The Toyman later became a much more sinister figure, shaving his head, wearing black and getting advice in his head from "Mother".
+Toyman later became a much more sinister figure, shaving his head, wearing black and getting advice in his head from "Mother".
 This was prompted by him being told that a range of Superman action figures would not include him, as he was not "edgy" enough.
 While this seems to begin as a pose of what he thought people expect of a villain, it rapidly became a genuine psychotic break.
 While in this state he abducted and later murdered Adam Morgan, the son of Daily Planet reporter Cat Grant.
-Adam and several other children captured by the Toyman tried to escape, but Schott found out and stabbed Adam to death for being the leader of the group.
+Adam and several other children captured by Toyman tried to escape, but Schott found out and stabbed Adam to death for being the leader of the group.
 This caused Schott to develop a hatred of children, as he blamed them for not appreciating his toys.
 At the time, Schott showed no remorse for what he had done.
-When Cat Grant later confronted him in prison he cruelly told her "You were a bad mommy.
+When Grant later confronted him in prison he cruelly told her "You were a bad mommy.
 I'm glad I killed your son."

-The Toyman later seemingly recovered, and Superman showed him that children did appreciate old-fashioned toys, arranging parole in an orphanage; it was later revealed, however, that this was all a hallucination caused when Zatanna attempted to cure him and he had, in fact, returned to child abduction.
-He appeared after JLA: Crisis of Conscience where Zatanna reveals she mind-wiped him.
+Toyman later seemingly recovered, and Superman showed him that children did appreciate old-fashioned toys, arranging parole in an orphanage; it was later revealed, however, that this was all a hallucination caused when Zatanna attempted to cure him and he had, in fact, returned to child abduction.
+He appeared after JLA: Crisis of Conscience where Zatanna reveals that she had mind-wiped him.
 She and Superman go after him.
-Zatanna is bound and gagged by him, but freed by Superman; however, the Toyman escaped.
+Zatanna is bound and gagged by him, but freed by Superman; however, Toyman escaped.

-Winslow was seen in Lex Luthor: Man of Steel as a criminal released by Lex Luthor's aide Mr. Orr to deploy his genetically engineered hero Hope, but she almost kills the villain, until Superman saved him.
-The Toyman was in the Infinite Crisis: Villains United special as well, preparing for the Blackgate Prison break by lacing the dinner stew with Venom and Velocity 9 to increase the prisoners' strength, speed, and aggression.
+Winslow was seen in Lex Luthor: Man of Steel as a criminal released by Lex Luthor's aide Elias Orr to deploy his genetically engineered hero Hope, but she almost kills the villain, until Superman saves him.
+Toyman was in the Infinite Crisis: Villains United special as well, preparing for the Blackgate prison break by lacing the dinner stew with Venom and Velocity 9 to increase the prisoners' strength, speed, and aggression.
 Unfortunately, some guards also ate the drugged stew and fought the superheroes who showed up to stop the criminals.

 He was later seen as a member of the Injustice League in the Justice League of America Wedding Special.